mangdangroboticsclub/mini_pupper_ros/README.md

 # Mini Pupper ROS 2 Humble

+Make sure the bsp package is installed to your pupper before installing this repositiory if you are not using a pre-built image to install this repository.
+Please refer to https://github.com/mangdangroboticsclub/mini_pupper_2_bsp (bsp for mini pupper 2) or https://github.com/mangdangroboticsclub/mini_pupper_bsp (bsp for mini pupper) according to your model.

 For a more detailed guide, please refer to our documentation website https://minipupperdocs.readthedocs.io/en/latest/.

 Supported versions